By Pauline Meert

 So what do we do about it?

 Set an Example

 Living your life in an atmosphere of sharing and selflessness is a great way to start.
-As the child absorbs from his environment, he or she is exposed to and thus absorbs these values.
+As the child absorbs from his environment, he or she is exposed to and thus absorbs the values of the surrounding culture.
 The values will of course not be evident but we must trust in the child and the absorbent mind!
 Values can also be taught and practiced.
-In Montessori classrooms we teach Grace and Courtesy lessons such as how to wait your turn, how to ask for a lesson, how to serve a snack to others, and many more.
+In Montessori classrooms we teach Grace and Courtesy lessons with care, respect, and cultural responsiveness.
+Lessons may include how to wait your turn, how to ask for a lesson, how to serve a snack to others, and many more.
 Through these lessons children learn to use their freedom and make choices within a community.

 When children have choices and the ability to control their actions and are taught grace and courtesy, they start to act in a more communal and loving way.
 This gives them a safe base.
 If we adults are the ones in charge of all this (deciding who gets what, when, where, for how long, when it’s time to share, etc…) children feel a loss of control and “sharing becomes an extrinsic concept.
 What we really want is for children to see others who are alone or without a toy and be able to share out of intrinsic love and concern. we want sharing to happen naturally and lovingly.
 If it is forced, extrinsic, and adult controlled, it is far less likely to happen this way.